-The task of the Partner Committee is the preparation of issues relating to the remuneration of partners and partner policy and structure for the Board of Directors.
-The Partner Committee consists of the Chair of the Board of Directors. the CEO/TSP, the Chair of the Nomination Committee and two members elected by the Board of Directors from among themselves, who represent the partners as extensively as possible.
-The Chair of the Board of Directors of the company acts as the Chair of the Partner Committee.
-The members of the Partner Committee are not separately elected, except for the members elected by the Board of Directors from among themselves, but serving on the Partner Committee is considered part of the larger job description in the tasks mentioned.
+The task of the Partner Committee is the preparation of issues relating to the remuneration of partners and partner policy and structure for the Board.
+The Partner Committee consists of the Chair of the Board, the CEO/TSP, the Chair of the Nomination Committee and two members elected by the Board from among themselves, who represent the partners as extensively as possible.

+The Chair of the Board acts as the Chair of the Partner Committee.
+The members of the Partner Committee are not separately elected, except for the members elected by the Board from among themselves, but serving on the Partner Committee is considered part of the larger job description in the tasks mentioned.

-At the end of the financial year, members of the Partner Committee were Pekka Loikkanen
+At the end of the financial year, members of the Partner Committee were Pekka Loikkanen (Chair), Juha Laitinen, Mikko Nieminen, Kimmo Vilske and Martti Virolainen.